daniel-kullmann/maps0/README.md

-# Simple maps application
+# Simple offline maps application

-This is supposed to be a small maps application.
+This is a small maps application with support for an offline cache for the map tiles.

 ## Features

 * Shows a map via the Leaflet library, using tiles from OpenStreetMap
-* Possibility to show GPX tracks
+* Show GPX tracks
+* Create new tracks
-* Uses a tile cache (via a django app) so that offline usage is possible
+* Can optionally use a local tile cache so that offline usage is possible

 Planned features (TODO list):
 * Use React or another framework to better structure the code